Diwash-7/JS-learning/README.md

 # JS-learning
-is a epo that i will be updating progress of my js IG
+is a repo that i will be updating progress of my js IG